Qumulo/docs/_includes/content-reuse/admin-guides/upgrading-qumulo-core/feature-log.md

 {{page.varDownloadsRelnotes}}
 {{site.data.alerts.important}}
 <ul>
+  <li>This release resolves an issue identified in Qumulo Core 7.5.4 where, under certain conditions, a node could become unavailable during an update.</li>
   <li>This release resolves an issue where File Explorer becomes unresponsive and then displays the <strong>Unable to create shortcut</strong> error when a user attempts to create a shortcut inside an SMB share on a Qumulo cluster.</li>
   <li>This release resolves unexpected SAS controller behavior on hardware nodes, where previously hot-plugging drives could cause cluster instability.</li>
 </ul>